cwurld/django_tracker/README.rst

 Django Tracker Views (e.g. stats pages)
 ---------------------------------------
-The django_tracker views are restricted to superusers.
+The django_tracker views are restricted to superusers and users in the "django_tracker" Django group.

 Tracker Demo